governify/governify-web/content/quickstart/auditing-agile-2.0.md

 ![.env file](../images/auditing_agile/env.PNG)

-<Info>The first three are mandatory for the system to be deployed but if you also want to set up the default tokens for the different APIs you can do it now.</Info>
+<Info>The first three variables are mandatory for the system to be deployed.
+If you also want to set up the default tokens for the different APIs you can do it now but is not necessary yet.</Info>

 3. (Optional) Automatic DNS records gneeration (DynaHosting) - In case you have a Dyna Hosting account, you can generate DNS records using this option.
 When used you will be prompted to enter user and password and it will automatically create them using the domain entered previously in the .env file.
+If you prefer you can create your DNS records on your own using your provider.

 4. System deployment - This option will pull the docker images and deploy the system.
 It will ask if you want to instantiate an nginx in the system to work as a reverse proxy.
 In case you want to use an existing reverse proxy in your machine you can disable it.

 5. (Optional) Lets-encrypt automatic certificates generation - It automatically generates free SSL certificates using [Let's Encript](https://letsencrypt.org/) authority.

-Now you can go to the quick tour by clicking it on the outline at the right side to see how the system works.
+Now you can go to the [quick tour](#quicktour) to see how the system works.